 Like any other country, housing rents in France differ significantly across major cities and small towns.
 Housing is 70-95% pricier in Paris than in southern cities like Perpignan, Marseille, and Nice.
 An average one-bedroom apartment in central Paris would cost about EUR 1,100 monthly.
 Still, France is cheaper than several other developed countries.
 Average rents in France are 38% lower than in the US and 7% lower than in Germany.
 Monthly utilities in France also cost about 32% less than in Germany.

 Millions of migrants live and work in France.
-They regularly send remittances back to their home countries via the Ria Money Transfer App and other channels.
+They regularly send remittances to their home countries via theand other channels.
 Having experienced life in France firsthand, many ex-pats find it worthwhile to stay in the country post-retirement.
 This invariably brings up the question of finances.
 Migrants from many other countries can draw their pension in France with ease.
-UK citizens who qualify for a UK state pension can claim it in France and have it paid directly into a French bank account without incurring fees.
+UK citizens who qualify for a UK state pension can claim it in France and pay it directly into a French bank account without incurring fees.
 US citizens can also take their US-based pensions to France.
 Expats living in France on various types of pensions earned in their home countries.
-State pensions may be liable to taxes in an expat’s home country as well as in France.
+State pensions may be liable to taxes in an expat’s home country and France.
 This is avoided via double-taxation treaties between France and an expat’s country of origin.

 In 2019 France was ranked eleventh globally and fifth within the EU in the Global Health Security (GHS) index.
 The index compares the level and capacity of healthcare in 195 countries.
-France has a system of healthcare called the Protection Universelle Maladie (Universal Health Protection) or PUMa.
+France’s healthcare system is the Protection Universelle Maladie (Universal Health Protection) or PUMa.
 It grants an automatic and continuous right to healthcare to ex-pat seniors who legally reside in France in a “stable and regular” manner.
 The system offers universal coverage for all citizens regardless of age, financial situation, or pre-existing conditions.
 Everyone is eligible, including foreigners residing in France.

 The average cost of health insurance per person is EUR 40 per month.
-Expats can apply for healthcare after 3 months of living in France.
-To qualify for PUMa, France must be the primary residence for 6 months of the year or 183 consecutive days.
-Once in the system, you are entitled to a 70-100% reduction on treatments.
-With PUMa, a doctor’s visit will actually cost EUR 7 out-of-pocket.
+Expats can apply for healthcare after three months of living in France.
+To qualify for PUMa, France must be the primary residence for six months of the year or 183 consecutive days.
+Once in the system, you are entitled to a 70-100% treatment reduction.
+With PUMa, a doctor’s visit will cost EUR 7 out-of-pocket.
 The French social security system covers treatments in public hospitals and clinics with conventionné (contracted) status.
-Senior ex-pats are reimbursed 80% for treatments during the first month and 100% thereafter.
-Treatments for certain major illnesses such as cancer are reimbursed at 100%.
-Other long-term illnesses covered at 100% include diabetes (type 1 and 2), heart disorders, and dementia.
-Many ex-pat retirees opt for private or ‘top up’ insurance.
+Old ex-pats have been reimbursed 80% for treatments during the first month and 100% afterward.
+Treatments for certain major illnesses, such as cancer, are refunded at 100%.
+Other long-term diseases covered at 100% include diabetes (type 1 and 2), heart disorders, and dementia.
+Many ex-pat retirees opt for private or ‘top-up’ insurance.
 Several options exist.
 Rates vary from EUR 30-60 per month.

 France ranked among the top 10 on the 2020 Annual Global Retirement Index.
-The index measures health, material wellbeing, quality of life, and finances, among other things.
-Hiking was the most popular sporting activity among people aged 65 and over in France.
+The index measures health, material well-being, quality of life, and finances, among other things.
+Hiking was France’s most popular sporting activity among people aged 65 and over.
 Swimming was another activity described as ‘gentle’ on the body.
 It was the second most popular physical activity, enjoyed by almost 40% of seniors in 2019.
 There are numerous other avenues for seniors in France to stay busy, healthy, and happy.